datascience-mobi-2023/Topic02-MutationalScan/README.md

 - How do these compare to evolutionary conservation.
 - Can you identify a subset of features that can help with the prediction of mutation tolerance?

-The exemplify the observations and effects in detail, each group can focus on one of the following proteins:
+To exemplify the observations and effects in detail, each group can focus on one of the following proteins:
 1) E. coli beta-lactamase
 2) TP53
 3) GFP